 - “Drift marketing” tool: Target abandoned carts to increase sales.

-- One page checkout: Make checkout as easy as possible to increase conversion.
+- One page checkout: Use order forms to make checkout as easy as possible to increase conversion.

 - Guest checkout: Allow customers to choose between creating an account and checking out as a guest.